mbaiforinsticnt-dev/c2-reborn/ICON-CATALOGUE.md

 - p0456 (30x30, flat grey empty box) = checkbox UNMARKED; p0457 (30x30, grey box + green check) = checkbox MARKED [LCD s145p, green-cluster carve + alpha-masked MSE + visual montage]. p0458/p0459 = grey-border variants (heavier frame, not what the LCD shows).
 - Build swapped off drawn art in all three multi-mark lists: contentoptions ("Content options", was CSS radioDot circles), gotocheck (Go to > Select options, was CSS box + &#10003;), gotoapps (Go to > Application list picker, same CSS box).
 All now use CHECK_OFF=p0456 / CHECK_ON=p0457 (28px in shortcutRows, 18px in plain rows). gotocheck keeps GDfold for the greyed "Application list" row - matches the firmware gold glyph.
 - Build's contentoptions radioDot CSS class now unused by that page (left in place; other .opt radio dots remain for single-select semantics - future pass candidates for p0460/p0461).

+## Pass 146 — radios into the remaining single-select pickers (HEAD 7ac4994)
+- Swept the last drawn radio dots: Menu > Options > Main menu view radioPanel (List/Grid/Grid with labels/Tab) and the generic submenuPanel radios (Gallery "Type of view" + gallery sort Ascending/Descending).
+All single-select semantics - same pattern as the pass-144 On/Off radio lists [LCD s144k/s144l] and the earlier Main-menu-view firmware verification.
+- Both render sites now use RADIO_ON=p0461 / RADIO_OFF=p0460 at 18px (.opt .optDot), replacing the 8px CSS radioDot circles.
+Proof: shot146_menu.png, shot146_gal.png.
+- After this pass the CSS .radioDot class has no render sites left (dead CSS, left in place per removals rule).
+All mark indicators in the build are now firmware assets: radios p0460/p0461, checkboxes p0456/p0457.
+- Also fixes pass 145's lost edit: the p0456–p0463 family line above is now actually corrected (the pass-145 write only appended its section and dropped the line edit).